jsr-io/jsr/frontend/docs/faq.md

 Yes!
 You can specify `scope:` in the search query to filter packages by scope.
 To only return packages in the `std` scope, you can use the query `scope:std`.

+## Is "JSR" an initialism for "JavaScript Registry"?

+Yes.